1038lab/ComfyUI-Pollinations/PREMIUM_MODELS.md

 # Pollinations Premium Models

+## ⚠️ Text-to-Speech Migration (v1.3.0)
+**BREAKING CHANGE**: The basic `PollinationsTextToSpeech` node has been removed due to severe API limitations (only ~10 predefined words supported).
+Use `Premium Text-to-Speech 🔑` node instead for unlimited text conversion.

 ## Overview
 Premium models require authentication and tier-based access from Pollinations.ai.
 These models offer enhanced capabilities but need API tokens.